baden03/print-o-matic/readme.txt

 == Changelog ==

 = 2.1.3 =
-* improved method of passing data to js script using wp_add_inline_script
+* improved method of passing default and print-trigger specific data to js script using wp_add_inline_script
+* added line numbers back to CodeMirror, with admin css

 = 2.1.2 =
 * custom html settings in the plugin options also use CodeMirror